Domestic Labour Worst Form Of Child Abuse: NCRC Chairperson - UrduPoint

 Domestic Labour Worst Form Of Child Abuse: NCRC Chairperson

+National Commission on the Rights of the Child (NCRC) Chairperson Afshan Tehseen said that the child domestic labour was one of the worst forms of child abuse

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2021 ) :National Commission on the Rights of the Child (NCRC) Chairperson Afshan Tehseen Wednesday said that the "child domestic labour" was one of the worst forms of child abuse.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2021 ) :National Commission on the Rights of the Child (NCRC) Chairperson Afshan Tehseen said that the child domestic labour was one of the worst forms of child abuse.

-While talking to APP, she said that nothing could be more inhuman and heinous than destroying the life of a child.
+Talking to APP here the other day, she said that nothing could be more inhuman and heinous than destroying the life of a child.

 She said that the strict legislation and implementation on it was only way to stop child domestic labour.